wooky/esp32-analog-video-over-wifi/README.md

 2. Set up Wi-Fi
 3. Set up I²S transfer
     * This includes allocating enough DMA RAM for one line of data
+    * Invert HSYNC/VSYNC/enable signals in software if necessary
 4. Allocate enough RAM on pSRAM for one complete frame
 5. Set up decoder
 6. Wait until client has connected